FRBNY-DSGE/DSGE.jl/docs/src/contributing.md

  - Whitespace can be automatically removed from existing commits with `git rebase`.
    - To remove whitespace for the previous commit, run `git rebase --whitespace=fix HEAD~1`.
-   - To remove whitespace relative to the `master` branch, run `git rebase --whitespace=fix master`.
+   - To remove whitespace relative to the `main` branch, run `git rebase --whitespace=fix main`.

 ## DSGE Julia Style Guide